keptn/keptn.github.io/content/docs/quickstart/_index.md

 without requiring you to install any software locally.***

-This Quick Start guide shows how to quickly create a local Keptn installation that runs either as a [Helm](#helm) chart in Kubernetes or as [Docker](#keptn-hello-world-docker-based) containers in K3d and run some basic exercises that demonstrate Keptn functionality.
+This Quick Start guide shows how to quickly create a local Keptn installation that runs as a [Helm] chart in Kubernetes, then run some basic exercises that demonstrate Keptn functionality.

 You can install and run Keptn on virtually any Kubernetes cluster.
 See [Install Keptn CLI](../install/cli-install) and [Install Keptn using the Helm chart](../install/helm-install) for detailed instructions